tomstasz/Hits/README.md

 ```
 Where "artists" is a number of of artists you want to add and "hits" is a number of hits you want to add.
 Hits will be automatically assigned to random artists in the database.

-If you want to execute tests on the API, use nose or nose2 in application directory:
+To execute tests, run nose in application directory:
 ```sh
 nose2 -v
 ```
-or run tests.py in your IDE.